- Reference Number: HEY-600/2018

 Whatever you may be feeling try talking about it with someone who specialises in dealing with this condition (such as your consultant or the Gynaecological Clinical Nurse Specialist).
 They will listen, answer any questions you may have and can put you in touch with other professionals or support agencies if you wish.
 Some useful contact numbers are also listed within this leaflet.

 Can there be any complications or risks?

-All surgical procedures carry with them a small chance of complications and a hysterectomy is no different in this respect.
-Every care will be taken to minimise the risks and the potential complications include:
+All surgical procedures carry with them a small chance of complications.
+The potential complications are very similar to hysterectomy regardless of the method used.
+Every care will be taken to minimise the risks.

 - Infection – The risk of this is reduced by giving antibiotics around the time of the surgery.
 The infection may occur in the pelvis, bladder, chest or in the incision site.
 Any more extensive infection is usually easily treated with antibiotics.
 Occasionally an abscess may form which may require surgical drainage under anaesthetic.

 - Bleeding – This may occur during the operation or rarely afterwards and may be sufficient to require a transfusion or another operation.
 Occasionally, if blood collects in the pelvis it may need to be drained surgically under anaesthetic.
 Slight vaginal bleeding/discharge should be expected up to one to two weeks after surgery.
 Sometimes if the bleeding doesn’t settle it may be that you are doing too much.
 Please contact your GP or specialist nurse for advice if you are concerned.